xMefy/xMefy/README.md

 ## 👋 Hi

-My name is Adam but ypu can call me Mefyy.
+My name is Adam but you can call me Mefyy.
 I love writing server- and networking-bound software.

 😞 I *hate* working on anything related to graphics.
 So don't ask me if I can draw something